 We offer a once-off fee of R 2500 ($159) which will grant participants immediate answers to the above questions – for life.
 By browsing through this website it will be seen that we are experts in the field of charcoal and biochar production.
 Click the banner below and be added to our database of people that we have assisted and continue to assist.
 Get information on marketing techniques to get your charcoal operation profitable from the get-go.
 Get your VUTHISA Golden Ticket now!

 Click on the to ticket below.

 Purchasing a ticket also gets you a free bundle of 100 generic charcoal bags, worth ±R 500, delivered to your door.
-Choose between the 4kg and the 5kg.
+Choose between the 4kg and the 5kg (SA ONLY).

 Or buy our digital documents

 “Honestly I cannot recall the last time I felt quite so inspired and excited to incorporate a technology into my life.
 I look forward to a more sustainable and sensible future for the youth of today, due in large part to innovators such as yourself.
 Respect!” – Daniel (United States)